Beginner Archives - Learn Thai from a White Guy

 3 Ways to Say Happy New Year in Thai

-The most common way to say Happy New Year In Thai is:
+Most common way to say Happy New Year in Thai:

-You may recognize the first part – สวัสดี (sawad dee) – as this is the standard Thai greeting.
+You probably know the first part already. สวัสดี (sawad dee) is the standard Thai greeting.

-The next part is ปีใหม่ (ppee mai) which just translates as “New Year”.
+The second part is ปีใหม่ (ppee mai).
+This translates as “new year”.

-This can be used universally with family, friends or passing strangers on the street.
+This phrase works everywhere.
+Use it with family, friends, or strangers on the street.

 Examples: